aio-libs/aiozmq/docs/rpc.rst

 This is a **Remote Procedure Call** pattern itself.
 Client calls a remote function on server and waits for the returned value.
-If the remote function raises an exception, that exception instance also raises on the client side.
+If the remote function raises an exception, that exception instance is also raised on the client side.

 Let's assume we have *N* clients bound to *M* servers.
 Any client can connect to several servers and any server can listen to multiple